lucrnz/mypli/mypli-internal/README.md

-## api.lucdev.net: 🛡️ Internal API
+## mypli-internal

-This code is responsible for managing more sensible tasks such as rebuilding docker containers.
+This service is responsible for managing more sensible tasks such as rebuilding docker containers.

+It generally has more privileges over the system compared to `main` service.

 ## ⚙️ Configuration